jdidion/atropos/README.md

 ### 2.0

 * Simplification of command line options, perhaps by further splitting functionality up into different sub-commands, but also by more intelligent choices for default option values based on context.
+* Consider use of prompt-toolkit for autocompletion of command line options https://github.com/jonathanslenders/python-prompt-toolkit
 * Consider adding additional report formats
     * https://github.com/marcelm/cutadapt/issues/112
 * Performance enhancements using